ROHROCK/ROHROCK/README.md

 ## I'm a Full Stack Developer and a SQA Engineer !

-- 🔭 I’m currently working on a [React Course][reactwebsite]!
+- 🔭 I’m currently working on a [Kubernetes Course][kuberneteswebsite]!
-- 🌱 I’m currently learning React JS 💻
+- 🌱 I’m currently learning Kubernetes 💻
 - 👯 I’m looking to connect with other developers
-- 🥅 2021 Goals: Create 5 full stack projects
+- 🥅 2021 Goals: Take part in 10 Hackathons , learn cloud computing and backend development
 - ⚡ Fun fact: I love watch anime ,play games , travelling and hacking life.

 ### Spotify Playing 🎧